omerjaved11/Author_Profiling_clef19/README.md

 # Pan Author Identification (Bots and Gender Profiling)

-Identify Author of tweet on bases of their stylometry and writing style.
+Identify Author of text on bases of their stylometry and writing style.

 ## Installation